-One of our favorite Chaga mushroom benefits is that it supports your immune system.*
+One of our favorite potential health benefits of Chaga mushroom is that it supports your immune system.*

-Many mushrooms, Chaga included, contain a certain group of polysaccharides called beta glucans.
-These particular polysaccharides have been studied to support immune health and overall wellness.
+Many mushrooms, Chaga included, contain a specific group of polysaccharides called beta-glucans.
+Polysaccharides are complex carbohydrates composed of many sugar molecules, and beta-glucans support immune function and overall wellness.
 Chaga studies confirm the mushroom’s ability to help promote a healthy immune system.*

 Chaga Provides Antioxidant Support*

-Chaga also offers antioxidant support.* It promotes healthy cell growth and turnover and is considered to be a tonic mushroom to support overall wellness.*
+Chaga also offers antioxidant support.* This promotes healthy cell growth and turnover and is considered to be a tonic mushroom to supporting overall wellness.*

 One study found that polysaccharides are the “main contributors to the antioxidant activity” of mushrooms.
-Its researchers highlighted Chaga’s antioxidant effects specifically.*1
+Its researchers highlighted Chaga’s antioxidant effects specifically.*REF#1256

 Chaga Supports Gastrointestinal Health*

-The non-digestible polysaccharides in Chaga mushrooms also function as a prebiotic, which nourishes the good bacteria in your gut so they can flourish.* A healthy gut microbiota is essential not only for good gastrointestinal health but also for immune and overall health.
+The non-digestible polysaccharides in Chaga mushrooms also function as a prebiotic, nourishing the good bacteria in your gut to flourish.* A healthy gut microbiota is essential for good gastrointestinal, immune, and overall health.

-One study showed that the polysaccharides in Chaga mushrooms “induce changes in the gut microbiota and…bring the changes towards a healthy bacterial profile.”*3
+One study showed that the polysaccharides in Chaga mushrooms “induce changes in the gut microbiota and…bring the changes towards a healthy bacterial profile.”*REF#1258

 How to Use Chaga Mushrooms

-Let’s take a look at both options to see which one suits you best.
+Let’s look at some Chaga supplements to see which suits you best.

 Gaia Herbs Everyday Immune Mushrooms & Herbs formula in powder capsules contains a blend of organic mushrooms, including Chaga, Cordyceps, Maitake, and Reishi, as well as the herbs Astragalus, Schisandra, and Turmeric.

-This supplement is designed to be taken daily to help support your immune system and sustain overall wellness.* A healthy immune system is, after all, the foundation for overall wellness.
+Taking once daily can help support your immune system and sustain overall wellness.* A healthy immune system is, after all, the foundation for overall wellness.

 To reap the benefits of these herbs and mushrooms, adults can take one capsule two times daily.
 You will see the best results with long-term use.*